pustotnik/curriculum-vitae/src/alexander-magola.md

     Developing some open source projects:
     [GitHub](https://github.com/pustotnik),  [GitLab](https://gitlab.com/pustotnik)

-    Most active and big project is own build system [ZenMake](https://github.com/pustotnik/zenmake) for C/C++ and some other languages (Fortran, D) supporting GNU/Linux, MacOS and MS Windows.
+    The most active and biggest project is my own build system [ZenMake](https://github.com/pustotnik/zenmake) for C/C++ and some other languages (Fortran, D) supporting GNU/Linux, MacOS and MS Windows.
-    Worked on making easy to use and flexible config files without need to know some programming language.
+    Concentrated on making the build system easy to use, configurable via flexible config files and removing the need to know any programming language.
-    Made ready to use system with detailed [documentation](https://zenmake.readthedocs.io/) and many [examples](https://github.com/pustotnik/zenmake/tree/master/demos).
+    Made it ready to use with detailed [documentation](https://zenmake.readthedocs.io/) and many [examples](https://github.com/pustotnik/zenmake/tree/master/demos).
-    However a lot of features were not implemented yet.
-    The unit/functional tests are regularly run in CI and covers more than 80% of the code.
-This system is based on [Waf](https://waf.io/) but it is used as a framework/engine here.
+    The unit/functional tests are regularly run in CI and cover more than 80% of the code.
+This system is based on [Waf](https://waf.io/) which is used as a framework/engine.

     - **_Programming languages_**: Python, bash
     - **_Tools and technologies_**: GCC, CLang, MSVC, Waf, Python unittest/pytest,